zabbix/zabbix/templates/app/docker/README.md

 ## Requirements

 Zabbix version: 6.4 and higher.
-## Requirements

-Zabbix version: 6.4 and higher.

 ## Tested versions

 This template has been tested on:
 - Docker 23.0.3
-- Docker 23.0.3

 ## Configuration
-## Configuration

-> Zabbix should be configured according to instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box) section.
 > Zabbix should be configured according to instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box) section.

 ## Setup